BIATeam/BIADocs/docs/30-DeveloperGuide/30-Front/40-CustomizePrimeNGTheme.md

 => Just [downloading the SDK as a zip file](https://dart.dev/get-dart/archive) => Don't forget to add its bin directory is on your PATH

-Run the dependency resolver (it can requiered to configure or bypass proxy...)
+Run the dependency resolver (it can required to configure or bypass proxy...)
 ``` cmd
  dart pub get
 ```